M-Th: 8AM-5PM

 0.427 / 100 = 0.00427.

-RTD characterization
+RTD Characterization

 Even high quality RTDs do not exactly match the IEC 60751 / ASTM E1137 R:T curve.
 To further improve measurement accuracy, a calibration lab can “characterize” an RTD.
 This is done by carefully measuring the RTD resistance at a few different temperatures and then using that data to derive the α, δ, β and A, B, and C coefficients.